COGMLS/ArduinoLib/README.md

 This repository is destinated to development of libraries for Arduino, especially Uno and Mega 2560 models.

-> **NOTE:** All projects maded or updated in 2023 and after are only tested on Arduino Mega 2560, because there are no more units for tests available with me.
+> **NOTE:** All projects maded or updated in 2023 and after are only tested with Arduino Mega 2560, because there are no more units for tests available with me.

 > **NOTE:** The compatibility with other boards are garanteed from compatibility with others libraries dependencies and the Arduino's documentation.